-The Labour MP Sarah Champion iused the report to call for internet censorship along the lines of the US FOSTA internet censorship.
-By making internet platforms liable to penalties for content posted by their users, they end up censoring and
+MP Sarah Champion iused the report to call for internet censorship along the lines of the US FOSTA internet censorship.
+By making internet platforms liable to penalties for content posted by their users, they end up censoring and blocking large swathes

-But the campaigners don't stop there, comments to the media suggests a push for the UK to adopt The Nordic Model, a legal framework in which the selling of sexual services is legal but the purchase of those services is criminalised.
-The model
+the campaigners don't stop there, comments to the media suggests a push for the UK to adopt The Nordic Model, a legal framework in which the selling of sexual services is legal but the purchase of those services is criminalised.
+The model has been

 So, as usual from the 'progressive' left are enjoying a good sneer at men, and will happily see them imprisoned and fined just for wanting to get laid.

 Comment: Disappointed by

 I'm disappointed to hear Jeremy Corbyn apparently backing the Nordic Model.
 In the past, he has favoured decriminalisation, to loud squeals from the pointless and reliably mouthy Jess Phillips.
 John McDonnell, by contrast, has always been on the side of

 I am baffled by the behaviour of nominally Labour politicians who prattle about sex work while ignoring sex workers.
 I can't imagine Champion or Phillips spouting about railways without talking to the RMT and ASLEF or